jpsalvadorm63/react-briza/react_router/COURSE_02.md

 ```

 Perfect.
 Now, we'll use the <Route> component to tell React Router that whenever
-someone is on `/`, it should render the Home.js component and whenever someone
+someone is on `/`, it should render the widget.jsjs component and whenever someone
 is on `/topics`, it should render the `Topics` component.

-If we're at /, we'll see the navbar and the Home.js component.
+If we're at /, we'll see the navbar and the widget.jsjs component.
 If we're at `/topics`,
 we'll see the navbar and the `Topics` component.

 Finally we have a good enough fountaion to start talking about how we go